 Guess what?
 The Greek Yogurt I buy at Costco only has one ingredient - skim milk.
 So it only has 7g of sugar - but it's from milk - so it's more natural and it's enough sugar that I thought these pancakes tasted great!
 I ate my pancakes plain and the kids and my wife had pure grade B maple syrup on theirs.

 My children beg for these year-round and they could care less that pumpkin foods are "fall" foods.
 All they know is that these gluten-free pancakes taste good.
 Sometimes, when I'm feeling in an extra-good mood, I top these with whipped cream or caramelized pecans.
 So.
 Good.

 I tried to keep the protein level high with some in the yogurt, flour and more eggs than you would normally put in pancakes.
 It does make them a little thin and eggy, but I like them that way.
 I don't like the texture of fluffy pancakes.
 Besides, I'm trying to get as much protein and as little carbs into these pancakes as I can.

 Please note that I eat very little sugar so I added no sugar of any kind to the pancakes so I could eat them.
 For me, the maple syrup on top is MORE than enough sugar.
 However, to those of you who would like sugar in your pancakes, please feel to follow the recipe.
 You could consider raw honey.
 I seem to be able to tolerate it the best of all the kinds of sweetener.

-Let me know what you think of our quinoa flour pancakes recipe!
+Let me know what you think of this recipe for pancakes made with quinoa flour !
 Enjoy!

 These are delicious, rich and fluffy.
 What more could you ask for in a gluten-free pancake?